andrin187/DataDrivenInsights-CompetitiveGaming/Data Analysis .md

 ***
 ## 📌 Champion Scores Relationship with Win % ?

-High `Tier` champions are expected to have higher `Win %`.
+High `Tier` champions have higher `Scores` and are therefore expected to have higher `Win %`.
 Let's check if this is true:

 ```sql
 SELECT